SleipnirGroup/Choreo/docs/document-settings/robot-configuration.md

 - **Motor Free Speed** $[\text{RPM}]$: The physical no-load motor speed at nominal voltage
 - **Motor Stall Torque** $[N * m]$: The physical motor torque at zero speed and nominal voltage

-The torque-speed curve is applied in addition to Motor Max Speed and Motor Max Torque.
+The torque-speed curve is applied in addition to Motor Speed Limit and Motor Max Torque.
 Those existing values remain independent planning and current limits.

 ## Theoretical